Leon-Soil-and-Water/aq-bot/README.md

 # aq-bot
-Twitter bot that posts daily air quality repots on the Leon Soil and Water Twitter account
+Goal: create a Twitter bot that posts daily air quality reports on the Leon Soil and Water Twitter account

+Design:

+Development: